Clothing retailer AllSaints seeks deal on rent to avoid bankruptcy

 Retailer proposes compromise with creditors to allow it trade through downturn

+AllSaints is proposing to restructure its coronavirus-hit business by forcing its landlords to cut rent bills

-Fashion retailer AllSaints is proposing to restructure its coronavirus-hit business by forcing its landlords to cut the rent bill.
+Fashion retailer AllSaints is proposing to restructure its coronavirus-hit business by forcing its landlords to cut rent bills.

-The company, which has several outlets in the Republic including ones in Kildare Village and Powerscourt Centre in Dublin, wants its creditors to agree deal whereby rents are linked to store sales, known as a company voluntary arrangement (CVA).
+The company, which has outlets in the Republic in Kildare Village and the Powerscourt Centre in Dublin, wants its creditors to agree deal whereby rents are linked to store sales, known as a company voluntary arrangement (CVA).

 “A compromise with the group’s creditors, via the CVAs, is therefore now required to ensure the viability of AllSaints’ business,” it said.

+Creditors will vote on the proposal at meetings on July 3rd and July 6th.

-“We have taken this step in order to ensure the long-term viability of AllSaints in the face of the unprecedented impact that COVID-19 has had on our business and the wider fashion retail industry,”chief executive Peter Wood said.
+“We have taken this step in order to ensure the long-term viability of AllSaints in the face of the unprecedented impact that Covid-19 has had on our business and the wider fashion retail industry,”said chief executive Peter Wood.